quagliero/matryosass/README.md

 <hr>
 ## $mg-bp*
 There are 5 breakpoints in Matryosass (4 max-width, 1 min-width).
 They work from smallest to largest.

+For each of these breakpoints you get three options: on/off, width, and name.
 #### $mg-bp-_n_
 The first option is to enable/disable the breakpoint.
 If you don't need one, switch it to `false` to get a filesize reward.
 ```scss